binipringle/crim-outline/index.md

 In the riley case can a person be held liable for a crime whose mens era required sth less than intent.
 In riley court looked at whether so could be convicted of an accomplice to recklessly causeing serious physical injury … the court said yes.
 Looked at their Alaska statute for accomplice liability – court said that even though statute said that accomplice liability statute contains intent and offense contains recklessly, yes

-But suppose prof mott said oh that’s a great idea where you try shooting so in class even though you've killed so every year when you did it here ill put the blindfold on you.
-Could prof mott also be convicted of reckless manslaughter?
+But suppose prof M said oh that’s a great idea where you try shooting so in class even though you've killed so every year when you did it here ill put the blindfold on you.
+Could prof M also be convicted of reckless manslaughter?
 Yes because she would still meet the requirements of the offense.
-Yes, if prof mott also has the mens rea required for the offense, she has all the elements – by being reckless and intentionally aiding prof k in the conduct, she could also...
-Here prof mott had recklessness to cause death – so mott had  mens rea
+Yes, if prof M also has the mens rea required for the offense, she has all the elements – by being reckless and intentionally aiding prof k in the conduct, she could also...
+Here prof M had recklessness to cause death – so M had  mens rea

 **The attempt statute contains the intent mens rea**